godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 function and look at the health value?
 Accessing nodes this way creates tight coupling between them.
 If you did it sparingly it may work.
 As your game grows bigger, you may have many more connections.
-If you get nodes this way it gets very complex quickly.
+If you get nodes this way it gets complex quickly.
 Not only that: you need to listen to the state change constantly in the ``_process`` function.
 This check happens 60 times a second and you'll likely break the game because of the order in which the code runs.